Corniel/corniel.github.io/hello-world/2025_03_08_international_womens_day.md

 really problematic at times, to the extend that I even was expelled temporary from school once.

 But Ellen believed in me.
-When some colleagues proposed to expel me permently, she used her influence to convince them not only to let me stay, but also to let me pass the forth grade.
+When some colleagues proposed to expel me permanently, she used her influence to convince them not only to let me stay, but also to let me pass the forth grade.
 On top of that she aranged that I could follow an extra subject, required to go to university.
 Without here, that would have